Thenafi/meeseeks/README.md

 - **How to use it?**

 To use the URL Redirect app, first register yourself.
 Then go to the settings page, which can be accessed from the old user page.
 Add the URLs that you want to be redirected to.
-Then select whether you want to get randomly redirected every time you hit your URL or get redirected one after another by selecting the _Use randomness_ option to false or true.
+Then select whether you want to get randomly redirected every time someone hit your URL or get redirected one after another by selecting the _Use randomness_ option to true or false.
 If true, you will be randomly redirected; otherwise, it will be in a serialized manner.
+There is also a option called _Guarantee Periodicity_ which I described below.

 Next, select how often you want your URL to change.
 Here are the options:

 - Every Request - Every time you hit your URL, you will be redirected to a different URL.

 - Every Minute - You will be redirected to one URL in your first request.
 If you request it again within a minute, you will be redirected to the same URL.
-After a minute, if you hit your URL, it will change to a different one based on your random preference.
-If you or anyone doesn't hit your URL, it will not change until you do.
+After a minute, if you/someone hit your URL, it will change to a different one based on your randomness preference.
+If you or anyone doesn't hit your URL, it will not change.

-- Every Hour - Your URL will stay the same every hour, then it will change.
-The same case applies to days and months.
+- Every Hour - Your URL will stay the same for an hour after a URL hit, then it will change(dependent on Guarantee Periodicity settings).
+The same case applies to days and weeks.

 Then click update.
 It will update your settings and resets your timings.